-The Sages enumerate four separate "exiles" that the Jewish people have endured since first settling the Land of Israel 3,300 years ago.
-Each of these exiles is qualitatively different, in the sense that the oppressors focused on uprooting different aspects of Jewish life and practice.
+The Sages enumerate four separate "exiles" that the Jewish people have endured since first settling the Land of Israel over 3,000 years ago.
+Each of these exiles is qualitatively different, in the sense that our oppressors sought to uproot different aspects of Jewish life and practice.
 The four exiles are:

-- "Nafshi" (Emotional) - Babylonian tyrant Nebechudnezzer wanted the Jewish people to emotionally submit themselves to him and his idolatry.
-They refused, so Nebechudnezzer destroyed the First Temple and sent the Jews packing to Babylon.
+Nafshi (Emotional) – Babylonian tyrant Nebuchadnezzar wanted the Jewish people to emotionally submit themselves to him and his idolatry.
+They refused, so Nebuchadnezzar destroyed the First Temple and sent the Jews packing to Babylon.

-- Sichli (Intellectual) - Under the rulership of the Greeks, the Jews were subject to harsh decrees prohibiting their connection to God and Torah.
-The tide of Greek philosophy and culture ― chronicled in the Chanukah story ― threatened to extinguish Jewish intellectual thought.
+Sichli (Intellectual) – Under the rulership of the Greeks, the Jews were subject to harsh decrees prohibiting their connection to God and Torah.
+The tide of Greek philosophy and culture – chronicled in the Chanukah story – threatened to extinguish Jewish practice and thought.

 Wink of an Eye

-In one sense, this is terribly depressing.
-Though this week's parsha ― read each year during Chanukah ― contains a message which will inspire and enlighten.
+While this is terribly depressing, this week's parsha – read each year during Chanukah – contains a message which will inspire and enlighten.

 The parsha begins with Joseph sitting in a dungeon prison in Egypt.
-Cold, hungry, unbathed and unshaven.
-Meanwhile, upstairs in the palace, King Pharaoh is having esoteric dreams that nobody is able to interpret.
+Joseph is cold, hungry, unbathed and unshaven.
+Meanwhile, upstairs in the palace, King Pharaoh is having esoteric dreams that no one is able to interpret.
 The Butler speaks up and recommends Joseph as a possible solution.
 The Torah (paraphrased from Genesis 41:14-46) describes what happens next: